 Belly dancing as physical exercise involves:

 When the abdominal and back muscles maintain/support a straight spine, this alleviates stress on the low back.
-Lower back issues have shown a positive response to a belly dance exercise therapy program.
+Lower back issues have positively responded to a belly dance exercise therapy program.
 A study looked at the effects of belly dancing on pain and function in women with chronic lower back pain.
-The study found that belly dancing made movements of the trunk and pelvis that are known to influence low back pain much easier.
+The study found that belly dancing made the trunk and pelvis movements that influence low back pain much easier.

-A belly dance program in conjunction with a chiropractic or physical therapy treatment plan can help alleviate pain and improve function.
-A 45-minute belly dance routine/session promotes aerobic benefits, improves flexibility and core strength.
+A belly dance program with a chiropractic or physical therapy treatment plan can help alleviate pain and improve function.
+A 45-minute belly dance routine/session promotes aerobic benefits and improves flexibility and core strength.

 These are movements that train the muscles in the:

-They help build strength, generate stability, protect against back pain, poor posture, and muscle injuries.
-Having core strength is crucial for individuals with back issues, as it increases the stabilization of the spine.
+They help build strength, generate stability, and protect against back pain, poor posture, and muscle injuries.
+Core strength is crucial for individuals with back issues, as it increases the stabilization of the spine.
 Core strengthening is highly recommended and often prescribed for individuals recovering from lumbar issues.